 If you have ever faced a financial emergency or had difficulty paying your bills, you will learn first hand the importance of financial planning and budgeting.
 Most income crises will come on suddenly, because you have either overextended yourself or because you face a sudden loss in your income.
+You may also be facing these seven signs that you do not make enough money.
 There are several things you can do to prevent this from happening.
 If you are self-employed or if you work in a volatile industry that is prone to layoffs, it is even more important to complete these steps so you do not have an income crisis, and you can continue to pay your bills each month.

 1. Financial Planning and Budgeting